nuestraspruebas/HBmonitor/utils/Readme.md

 Extension of hbmonitor  – we log if a call is ended (I think it’s better as start) Please check permissions for writing the logfile in target folder !

-Please remove in web_tables.py coment # in lines 516 - 520
+Please remove comment char # in lines 516 - 520

 https://github.com/sp2ong/HBmonitor/blob/master/web_tables.py#L516